joshuanario/pepepages/public/perf_eng.md

 # TCP slow start

-Understanding TCP congestion control (aka slow-start) is critical in performance tuning modern webapps.
+Understanding TCP congestion control (aka slow-start) is critical in performance tuning modern web apps.
 Imagine an algorithm trying to send a file down a transport channel without knowing its file size.
 The algorithm starts with a small chunk of the file, and then doubles the size of the next chunk to be sent if the previous file was sent successfully.
 Slow-start is not a concern for streaming of large data as the data transport would have optimized within the early phase of the data transport.
 Slow start is a main concern for bursty data transfers like the download of web assets, and speed of the network is not a great remedy in overcoming the speed degradation that comes with slow-start.
 The best way to reduce the speed degradation caused by slow-start is to lower the file size.
 Decreasing the file size drastically reduces the number of round-trips.
 Nowadays, Javascript app builders (like `webpack`) will even raise a warning when the build output is over **244 kilobytes** and is capable of disassembly of large web assets into smaller pieces with the hopes of assembly during page loads in the browser's runtime.
 Some webpage benchmarking tools like Google Chrome's `lighthouse` will raise a warning if the content is not compressed (using a compression algorithm like `gzip`).

 # Queueing Theory